Tony118g/captured/README.md

 Each user story has it's own acceptance criteria and tasks associated with it.
 This helped ensure all requirements for each story were known as they were developed and helped keep track of development progress.

-All user stories for this project can be found in the [project kanban board](https://github.com/users/Tony118g/projects/10)
+All user stories for this project can be found in the [project kanban board](https://github.com/users/Tony118g/projects/10).
+Some user stories were developed based on an ideal scenario while knowing that it was unlikely that they would be implemented for this first release of the site.
+These however were not crucial to the project and their absence does not impact the site in any significant way.
+I may revisit them in a future development along with any other possible features required as the site grows.
+More details on potential future features can be found [here](#future-features).

 Below is a summary of the user stories for this version of the project's release listed by epic.